ARABIC CLASSES ARE FULL. REGISTRATION REMAINS OPEN FOR TURKISH CLASSES ONLY.

 Fauquier County Public Schools is proud to announce that our 2017 STARTALK Arabic and Turkish language will be offered this summer!
 Classes will begin on Monday, July 10, 2017 and end on Thursday, July 20, 2017.
+There are no Friday classes.
 Students who participate should plan to attend the entire two week program.

 The program will be built around the theme "My Journey."
 In addition to interactive language learning, the program will include a field trip, hands-on activities, and separate classes for new and returning participants.
 The day will be built around language, culture, art, dance, food, and music activities.
 We are excited to continue our use of instructional technology in the program this year, including language experiences using the I-pad, I-pod, and Smart Board.

-Due to a reduction in federal funding, daily lunch and transportation will be the responsibility of individual families this year.
+Due to a reduction in federal funding, transportation to and from STARTALK will be the responsibility of individual families this year.

 2017 Program Theme "My Journey"

 WHO: Rising 5th to Rising 9th graders

 WHEN: July 10-20, 2017